-Upper Iowa University (University or UIU) is committed to maintaining a campus environment conducive to the intellectual and personal development of students and to the safety and welfare of all members of the University community.
-To that end, UIU does and will act in accordance with the Drug-Free Schools and Communities Act of 1989, as amended, and its implementing regulations at 34 C.F.R.
+Committed to maintaining a campus environment conductive to the intellectual and personal development of students and to the safety and welfare of all members of the University community.
+To that end, UIU does and will act in accordance with the Drug-Free Schools and Communities Act of 1989, as amended, and it's implementing regulations at 34 C.F.R.
 Part 86, as amended.
 This Policy relates primarily to UIU students; for policy that pertains directly to UIU employees, go to Policy 308 - Drug Free Workplace Policy.